 Occasionally, more support is needed.
 In such cases, residential and intensive outpatient programs are available.
 In any treatment program, it is important to assess if the provider or program uses a strengths-based approach that is trauma informed, and a non-diet framework.

-Remember, recovery takes time and effort, but it will be the best gift you will ever give yourself and the people who care about you.
+Remember that recovery takes time and effort, but it will be the best gift you ever give yourself and the people who care about you.
 For more information about next steps, check out the following resources:

-Amy Pershing is the Founding Director of Bodywise Binge Eating Disorder Treatment Program, and Vice President of the Center for Eating Disorders in Ann Arbor, Michigan.
-She is also the creator of “Hungerwise™,” an international online 9-week program for ending chronic dieting and weight cycling.
-Based on 35 years of clinical experience, Amy has pioneered a treatment approach specifically for binge eating that incorporates Internal Family Systems theory and a non-diet “attuned eating and movement" approach.
-Amy lectures internationally on the treatment of BED and her own recovery journey, and provides training for clinicians treating BED in both the US and abroad.
-She is the Past Chair of the Binge Eating Disorder Association (BEDA) and winner of its Pioneer in Clinical Advocacy award in 2016.
+Amy Pershing, LMSW, ACSW, CCTP-II, is the founding director of the Bodywise binge eating disorder (BED) treatment program, vice president of the Center for Eating Disorders, and creator of Hungerwise, an online program for ending chronic dieting and weight cycling.
+Based on 35 years of clinical experience, she has pioneered a treatment approach for binge eating that incorporates Internal Family Systems theory.
+She lectures internationally on BED treatment and her own recovery journey, and she offers training for clinicians treating BED.
+She is the past chair of the Binge Eating Disorder Association and the 2016 winner of its Pioneer in Clinical Advocacy award.